Expert Answers to Your Top 7 Cat Body Language Questions

 4. Why do cats’ tails puff up?

 This is part of a defense mechanism.
 Have you ever seen a bear stand up on his hind legs?
 He is trying to appear larger and more intimidating.
-Your cat’s puffed-up tail is doing the same thing.
+Your cat’s puffed-up tail is their body language of saying the same thing.

 As mentioned above, cats don’t like confrontation.
 They’ll fight if they have to, but they would rather run away or get their attacker to run away.